MileHacker Logo

 Iconic Landmarks

 Hirakata Park is the city's most iconic attraction.
-Opened in 1910, it is one of Japan's oldest operating amusement parks.
+Opened in 1910, it is one japanese's oldest operating amusement parks.
 It has a nostalgic charm and modern thrills.
 There are rides from roller coasters to gentler attractions suitable for younger children.
 The park hosts seasonal events, flower displays (roses, chrysanthemums), and a small zoo.
 In summer, "The Boon" pool complex is a revitalizing getaway, and in winter, skating on ice is popular.
 The park has a long history of local entertainment and is a cherished spot for families in the Kansai region.

 Keihan Department Store (Hirakata-shi) is a major retail landmark and a hub of local commercial activity near Hirakata-shi Station.
 It shows modern Japanese consumer culture; its depachika (basement food hall) is a highlight for food lovers.